Student Life - Tips for International Students

 A Temporary Resident Visa is an official document issued by a visa office abroad.
 It is placed in your passport to show that you have met the requirements for admission to Canada as a temporary resident.
-For more information, visit https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada.html
+For more information, please visit https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada.html.

 To apply for a visa, contact the nearest Canadian visa centre.
 Many visa offices have specific local instructions concerning the documentation to be submitted with your application.

-To take a closer look at the visa process, and various types of visas, visit https://www.canada.ca/en/services/immigration-citizenship.html
+To take a closer look at the visa process, and various types of visas, please visit https://www.canada.ca/en/services/immigration-citizenship.html.

 What to Bring